-A.2 Relevant Industry Standards to Maintain Coordinator Competency - There should be a written procedure that describes how training and qualification of personnel are determined, delivered, and documented.
-It should define the requirements for the identification and delivery of necessary training to meet the requirements of Sections 4.0 and 5.0 of the American National Standard for Due Diligence in Procuring/Sourcing Legal Timber.
+A.2 Relevant Industry Standards to Maintain Coordinator Competency

+There should be a written procedure that describes how training and qualification of personnel are determined, delivered, and documented.
+It should define the requirements for the identification and delivery of necessary training to meet the requirements of Sections 4.0 and 5.0 of the ANSI Standard for Due Diligence in Procuring/Sourcing Legal Timber.

-The Operator's top management supervising the Coordinator should be responsible for:
+The operator's Top Management supervising the Coordinator should be responsible for:

-- Maintaining a list of individuals authorized to perform specific inspections, requests and analyses - Identifying skills or tasks that require training - Maintaining a list of operations and activities that require training - Establishing training requirements for each procedure and work instruction requiring training - Determining the content of training sessions - Establishing and maintaining training schedules to ensure that employee training is current.
+- Maintaining a list of individuals authorized to perform specific inspections, requests, and analyses - Identifying skills or tasks that require training - Maintaining a list of operations and activities that require training - Establishing training requirements for each procedure and work instruction requiring training - Determining the content of training sessions - Establishing and maintaining training schedules to ensure that employee training is current

-The Operator's top management supervising the Coordinator is responsible for establishing and maintaining a training schedule and training records with respect to the Quality Manual and Quality Procedures.
+The operator's Top Management supervising the Coordinator is responsible for establishing and maintaining a training schedule and training records with respect to the quality manual and quality procedures.

-Training should include sessions addressing all aspects of the Due Diligence Management System including the quality policy, quality manual, quality procedures, inspection and conducting risk assessments, information solicitation methods, work instructions and records.
+Training should include sessions addressing all aspects of the Due Diligence management system including the quality policy, quality manual, quality procedures, inspection and conducting risk assessments, information solicitation methods, work instructions and records.
 Training and orientation of newly hired employees should include the subjects in Sections 5.0 and 6.0 within thirty days of the hire date.

-Technical proficiencies for inspections, risk assessments and information solicitation performed as part of the quality system should be determined and documented by the Operator's top management supervising the Coordinator.
-Satisfactory completion of training may be evidenced by use of written "open book" tests, verbal tests or demonstrations of competence witnessed and attested by the Operator's top management supervising the Coordinator.
+Technical proficiencies for inspections, risk assessments and information solicitation performed as part of the quality system should be determined and documented by the operator's Top Management supervising the Coordinator.
+Satisfactory completion of training may be evidenced by use of written open-book tests, verbal tests, seminar attendance, online training, published document review, or demonstrations of competence witnessed and attested by the operator's Top Management supervising the Coordinator.

-Each employee performing risk assessment and due diligence should demonstrate proficiency in the requirements on some periodic basis.
+Each employee performing risk assessment and Due Diligence should demonstrate proficiency in the requirements on some periodic basis.
 Records of individual proficiency should be maintained.
 A records retention policy should also be established.
-Quality system training content and frequency is based upon Operator's top management supervising the Coordinator's recommendations to meet the objectives of the due diligence quality system.
+Quality system training content and frequency is based upon operator's Top Management supervising the Coordinator's recommendations to meet the objectives of the Due Diligence quality system.